martincartledge/martins-blog-deprecated-/content/blog/pointers-json-marshal-and-unmarshal-in-go/index.md

 )
 ```

-you will notice that we are importing the `encoding/json` package just like we did in our previous example, we need the `json` package to use `Marshal` and `Unmarshal`
+You will notice that we are importing the `encoding/json` package just like we did in our previous example, we need the `json` package to use `Marshal` and `Unmarshal`

 ```go
 type person struct {